 “He’s right, you know,” said Palmer.

 Annabel spun around in her chair to look at him.
-She noticed that Kipper Lockwood and Miss Clementine had disappeared, either to resume their duties with the ship’s operation or, possibly, to give Annabel a bit of space.
+She noticed that Kipper Lockwood and Miss HattoriHattori had disappeared, either to resume their duties with the ship’s operation or, possibly, to give Annabel a bit of space.

 “If you’ve been bitten, and if you’ve been infected, it’s possible we can still stop the infection from spreading if we amputate,” Palmer continued.